FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 would be entered into with the owner.
 The period would be a minimum 6 months ideally with

-utilities be paid by the residents.---
+utilities be paid by the residents.
+---
 3

 She confirmed that the payment for it would be €800 a month gratuity (tax free & excluded